Skip to content

 Learn how to create and configure Cloudflare AI Search instances for RAG-powered semantic search using Alchemy.

 The AiSearch resource lets you create and manage Cloudflare AI Search instances (formerly AutoRAG).
-AI Search automatically indexes your data from R2 buckets or web crawlers, creates vector embeddings, and provides natural language search with AI-generated responses.
+AI Search automatically indexes your data from R2 buckets, web crawlers, or manual file uploads, creates vector embeddings, and provides natural language search with AI-generated responses.

 Create an AI Search instance backed by an R2 bucket.
 Just pass the bucket directly as the source - Alchemy automatically handles service token management: